-ARIS's full-time research and service staff members are here to make your applied-research project a success.
-From a team of dedicated, industry-experienced researchers to the people working behind the scenes to ensure our processes and equipment are running smoothly — upwards of 40 people are here solely to work with you.
+Applied Research and Innovation Services' full-time research and service staff members are here to make your applied research project a success.
+From a team of dedicated, industry-experienced researchers to the people working behind the scenes to ensure our processes and equipment are running smoothly — upwards of 40 people are here, solely to work with you.

-Rick Tofani, P.Eng., MBA
+Rick Tofani, P.ENG., MBA

-As Acting Vice President and General Manager of Alberta Innovates Technology Futures (AITF) from 2009 to 2014, Rick managed a $35-million portfolio and initiated the Regional Innovation Network model of intra-provincial organizational research collaboration.
+As Acting Vice President and General Manager of Alberta Innovates Technology Futures (AITF) from 2009 - 2014, Rick managed a $35 million portfolio and initiated the Regional Innovation Network model of intra-provincial organizational research collaboration.
 In 2006, Rick established the Office of Applied Research and Innovation at Red Deer College and secured the office's first-ever research funding.
 Prior to that, while establishing the Innovation Centre at Olds College, Rick was instrumental in setting up a pilot for the Natural Sciences and Engineering Research Council of Canada's (NSERC) Colleges and Community Innovation Fund.
 Rick was also the Director of Business Development for the Saskatchewan Research Council, the Manager of Marketing and Manufacturing for Westfalia DME, and began his career as a Mining Engineer for Noranda Mines.

 A SAIT Software Development graduate himself, Chris joined the RFID Application Development (RADLab) — a research area within CIITS — doing embedded programming for microprocessors.
 Within a year, Chris's management and leadership skills led him to a new role with the RADLab as Project Coordinator.

-Together, the Design, Fabrication and Testing research group focuses on the design, development, fabrication and prototyping, and validation of new or improved technologies.
+Together, the Design, Fabrication and Testing research group focuses on the design, development, fabrication and prototyping and validation of new or improved technologies.
 The group operates within SAIT's Applied Research and Innovation Services department, which is focused on research and development partnerships that take companies' and other organizations' novel product ideas closer to market.
-In addition, Emerson had a previous life as a Red Seal journeyman plumber and gas fitter, and attended SAIT to pursue those certifications ten years ago.
+In addition, Emerson had a previous life as a Red Seal journeyman plumber and gas fitter and attended SAIT to pursue those certifications ten years ago.

-Ken Omotani is the lead Environmental Technologies (ET) researcher in the Applied Research and Innovation Services (ARIS) department at the Southern Alberta Institute of Technology (SAIT).
-Ken joins SAIT with over 35 years of environmental engineering experience, working in sectors such as oil and gas, power generation, aluminum smelting, pulp and paper, and metal finishing.
-He has held senior technical and management positions throughout his career, and implemented several innovative technologies as cost-effective solutions to environmental problems on behalf of organizations such as ConocoPhillips and TransAlta.
+Ken Omotani is the lead Environmental Technologies (ET) researcher in the Applied Research and Innovation Services (ARIS) department.
+He joins SAIT with over 35 years of environmental engineering experience, working in sectors such as oil and gas, power generation, aluminium smelting, pulp and paper, and metal finishing.
+He has held senior technical and management positions throughout his career and implemented several innovative technologies as cost-effective solutions to environmental problems on behalf of organizations such as ConocoPhillips and TransAlta.

-With a Bachelor of Applied Science in Chemical Engineering from the University of Toronto, Ken manages a multi-disciplinary team ARIS.
-The goal of their industry-based applied-research partnerships is to offer organizations the technical expertise, facilities and equipment they need to take new technologies closer to market — ultimately improving the environmental performance of various sectors.
+With a Bachelor of Applied Science in Chemical Engineering from the University of Toronto, Ken manages a multi-disciplinary team at ARIS.
+The goal of this industry-based applied-research partnerships is to offer organizations the technical expertise, facilities and equipment they need to take new technologies closer to market — ultimately improving the environmental performance of various sectors.